 - TBC 2020 – Final phase of public engagement

 We acknowledge that while port-related developments may provide local, regional, and national benefits, they may also have potential negative effects on those who live, work or operate in and around port areas.

 Our approach to public consultation is based on two-way communication and open dialogue, working together to ensure the community, the environment and the economy are all considered during project planning.

 We are inviting those who live, work, and play in Pitt Meadows to share their ideas with us.
-This is the first of a three- phase engagement process to ensure the community is engaged and involved in every step of the project and has opportunities to provide feedback to the project team.
+This is the first of a three-phase public engagement process to ensure the community is engaged and involved in every step of the project, and has opportunities to provide feedback to the project team.